 let him again consider this in himself,

 Paul charged his adversary to examine the objective evidence at hand and not function under subjective assumptions.
-This person needs to look at himself again.
+This person needed to look at himself again.

 that just as he is Christ’s [belongs to Christ],

-“Christ’s” carries the idea to belong to Christ with the probable meaning of “Christ’s servant” or “apostle.”
+“Christ’s” carries the idea of belonging to Christ with the probable meaning of “Christ’s servant” or “apostle.”
 Paul’s opponents claimed that their ministry belonged to Christ in a special way, but Paul’s team claimed unique authority from God for themselves.

 even so we are Christ’s.

 The ministry of Paul’s team belonged to Christ.
-Paul has an equal place with anyone in the body of Christ.
+Paul had an equal place with anyone in the body of Christ.
 Paul’s calling to apostleship was unique; it was a divine calling.
-We see this in the next verse where he references his special “authority” (2 Co 10:8).
-The next verse begins with “for,” indicating what the apostle means by “Christ’s.”
+We see this in the next verse, where he referenced his special “authority” (2 Co 10:8).
+The next verse begins with “for,” indicating what the apostle meant by “Christ’s.”
 God gave Paul particular jurisdiction over the church.

 Christians should look for integrity in the person and not for his style.